 Bachelor of Arts or Science in Communication

 Students can learn relevant broadcasting techniques by choosing the electronic media concentration for this program.
-Some of the concentration classes cover electronic media writing, audio production and video production.
-Additionally, students can choose nine credits of electives and an applied learning class in radio, television or journalism.
+Some of the concentration classes cover announcing, voice and diction, electronic media writing and studio production.
+Additionally, students can choose nine credits of electives and take an applied learning class in radio and television.

 One of the college's at Butler University is the College of Communication.
-It's here that students can find the Eugene S. Pulliam School of Journalism, which enrolls about 150 students.
+It's here that students can find the Eugene S. Pulliam School of Journalism.
 All students in this school complete internships prior to graduating.

 Minor in Journalism

-Students can learn some core broadcasting techniques in this 18-credit program through classes like broadcast writing and broadcast journalism.
-Students may also learn about converged media platforms and writing for print publications.
+Students can learn some core broadcasting techniques in this 18-credit program through classes like news reporting and broadcast journalism.
+Students may also study topics in global media, media law and media ethics.

 Bachelor of Science in Journalism